-Vote Required for the Reincorporation Proposal
+Vote Required for Proposal Three(A)

-Approval of the Reincorporation Proposal, which will also constitute an approval of the Merger Agreement, the Delaware Certificate, the Delaware Bylaws and all provisions of these documents will require the affirmative vote of the holders of a majority of the outstanding shares of Common Stock of Farmer Bros.
+Approval of the Reincorporation Proposal, which will also constitute an approval of the Merger Agreement, the Delaware Certificate (without the Proposed Anti-takeover Measures set forth under Proposals Three(B)-(F) unless separately approved by the shareholders), the Delaware Bylaws (without the Proposed Anti-takeover Measures set forth under Proposals Three(B)-(F) unless separately approved by the shareholders) and all provisions of these documents will require the affirmative vote of the holders of a majority of the outstanding shares of Common Stock of Farmer Bros.
 California.
 THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE PROPOSED REINCORPORATION.
 THE EFFECT OF AN ABSTENTION OR A BROKER NON-VOTE IS THE SAME AS THAT OF A VOTE AGAINST THE REINCORPORATION PROPOSAL.